Anamitr/ericsson-interview-task/Readme.md

 Its goal was to automate user notification task concerning scheduled service support days.
 Input data is grafik.xlsx file.
-On a given weekday program is supposed to send emails on appropriate address informing about following week service days and their total number.
+On a given weekday program is supposed to send emails on appropriate addresses informing about following week service days and their total number.

-Script prints emails to be sent and also keeps them available if you use an interactive mode.
+Script prints emails to be sent, writes them to ./out dir and also keeps them available if you use an interactive mode.

 As far as I understand configuring email server and actually sending emails wasn't part of the task.